 One-bounce – One-hand

-The most common one in the gully crickets of Asian countries, and beach cricket of Caribbean countries.
-However, we suggest this rule only to be applicable within the 30-yard circle.
+The most common ones in the gully crickets of Asian countries, and beach cricket of Caribbean countries.
+However, we suggest this rule only be applicable within the 30-yard circle.
 By the way, please don’t ask us what happens if the ball bounces on the 30-yard line. 😁 😁 😁 😁 This rule shall be famous in the BBL, for big grounds of Australia.